Primal world beliefs: Identification

-Secondary Primals
+Secondary primals

 Most person-level variance across primals is explained by the three beliefs that the world is Safe (vs. dangerous), Enticing (vs. dull) and Alive (vs. mechanistic).
 These can be understood as the three main reasons to view the world as an overall Good (rather than bad) place, and are among the primals most strongly correlated to wellbeing and other mental health indicators.
-The following descriptions of Safe, Enticing, and Alive world beliefs are extracted from the foundational 2019 empirical article on primal world beliefs: “Those low on Safe see a Hobbesian world defined by misery, decay, scarcity, brutality and dangers of all sorts.
-Base rates for hazards—from germs to terrorism to getting stabbed in the back— are generally higher.
+The following descriptions of Safe, Enticing, and Alive world beliefs are extracted from the foundational 2019 empirical article on primal world beliefs:

+Those low on Safe see a Hobbesian world defined by misery, decay, scarcity, brutality and dangers of all sorts.
+Base rates for hazards—from germs to terrorism to getting stabbed in the back—are generally higher.
 In response to chronic external threats, they remain on high alert, often viewing the nonvigilant as irresponsible.
 Those high on Safe see a world of cooperation, comfort, stability, and few threats.
 To them, things are safe until proven otherwise, vigilance appears neurotic, risk is not that risky, and, in general, people should calm down.

 Those low on Enticing inhabit dull and ugly worlds where exploration offers low return on investment.
-They know real treasure—truly beautiful and fascinating things—is rare and treasure-hunting appropriate only when it’s a sure bet.
+They know real treasure—truly beautiful and fascinating things—is rare and treasure-hunting appropriate only when it's a sure bet.
 Those high on Enticing inhabit an irresistibly fascinating reality.
 They know treasure is around every corner, in every person, under every rock, and beauty permeates all.
 Thus, life is a gift, boredom a misinformed lifestyle choice, and exploration and appreciation is the only rational way to live.

 Those low on Alive inhabit inanimate, mechanical worlds without awareness or intent.
 Since the universe never sends messages, it makes no sense to try to hear any.
 Those high on Alive sense that everything happens for a purpose and are thus sensitive to those purposes.
-To them, life is a relationship with an active universe that animates events, works via synchronicity, communicates, and wants help on important tasks.”There are also five ‘neutral’ primals that are unrelated to the beliefs that the world is Good, Safe, Enticing or Alive.
+To them, life is a relationship with an active universe that animates events, works via synchronicity, communicates, and wants help on important tasks.

+There are also five 'neutral' primals that are unrelated to the beliefs that the world is Good, Safe, Enticing or Alive.
 These are Acceptable (vs. unacceptable), Changing (vs. not changing), Hierarchical (vs. nonhierarchical), Interconnected (vs. separable), Understandable (vs. too hard to understand).
 Hierarchical world belief is the primal that is most associated with political ideology, explaining 20 times more variance in political ideology than low Safe world belief.

+The following diagram of the structure of primal world beliefs is from a 2021 article by Jeremy D. W. Clifton and Peter Meindl: